What is National Men Make Dinner Day?

 If you're a woman, find a man to cook dinner for you

-We don't believe in the battle of the sexes, but for National Men Make Dinner Day, we are in favor of women kicking back their feet.
+We don't believe in the battle of the sexes, but for National Men Make Dinner Day, we are in favor of women kicking up their feet.
 If you're your household's regular cook, take the opportunity to encourage any men in the house to cook dinner for you.
 No men around?
 Takeout is a great option — pick a restaurant with a man on the line!

 Teach a child to cook